Symptoms

 The Bigger Picture

-Depression during perimenopause is real, and it's not your fault.
-Your hormones are changing in ways that directly affect your brain chemistry.
+Depression during perimenopause is real, and it's absolutely not your fault.
+Your hormones are changing in ways that directly affect your brain chemistry and mood regulation.
 This is biology, not weakness.
+This is not something you could have prevented by being more positive or trying harder.

-You deserve support.
-Whether that's therapy, medication, hormone therapy, or a combination of approaches, you don't have to white-knuckle through this.
+You deserve comprehensive support.
+Whether that's therapy, medication, hormone therapy, lifestyle changes, or a combination of approaches, you don't have to white-knuckle through this alone.
 Treatment works.
-Many women feel dramatically better once they get the right support.
+Research consistently shows that most women feel dramatically better once they get appropriate support for perimenopause depression.

 This chapter of depression is temporary.
-It's tied to perimenopause, a specific transition, not to who you are or your permanent mental health.
+It's tied to perimenopause, a specific transition in your life, not to who you fundamentally are or your permanent mental health capacity.
 You will feel better.
+Once you pass through this transition and your hormones stabilize, your brain chemistry stabilizes with it.
+Many women look back and can hardly remember feeling as depressed as they were during the peak of perimenopause.

 This content is for informational purposes only and does not replace medical advice.
 Always consult your healthcare provider about your specific symptoms and treatment options.